 A person may be able to treat a minor wound at home.
 However, they should seek medical help if they have a more severe injury that involves broken bones or excessive bleeding.

-Keep reading for more information on six things people can try to make their wounds heal faster, and when to see a doctor.
+This article details six things people can try to make their wounds heal faster, and when to see a doctor.

 Please note, the methods outlined in this article are for cuts and scrapes that people can typically take care of at home.
 More serious, or deep wounds, will require medical attention.